Blaine By The Sea

 A ride on the MV Plover Foot Passenger Ferry at the Blaine Marina is a popular tourist and local attraction.
 The Plover is Washington’s oldest foot passenger ferry, operating from Memorial Day to Labor Day weekend.

 The Plover is an 11-ton, 32-foot, 17-passenger foot ferry that sails between Blaine Harbor Marina, Gate 2 to Semiahmoo Wharf dock behind Semiahmoo Resort.
-The vessel is owned by the City of Blaine, Washington, and operated by the nonprofit Drayton Harbor Maritime.
-As an added attraction for kids, the Plover allows children to steer the Plover and become “Captain for the Day.”
+The vessel is owned and operated by the City of Blaine, Washington.

 Part of the Coast Millennium Trail, the Plover carries passengers with bicycles.
-The Coast Millennium trail is a regional trail that eventually will connect trails as far south as Skagit County to the Canadian border.
-The cost to ride the Plover is by donation.
+The Coast Millennium Trail is a regional trail that eventually will connect trails as far south as Skagit County to the Canadian border.
 It features a two-person crew commentary on the history and restoration of the ferry.
 The ferry is certified by the U.S. Coast Guard with a running time of 20-minutes from Blaine to Semiahmoo Resort Wharf and a return trip of 20-minutes to Blaine Harbor Marina.
 Times are approximate.

 What to see on the Plover